meldurson/AllTameable/README.md

 This is an overhaul and rewrite of [AllTameable](https://www.nexusmods.com/valheim/mods/478?tab=description) from Buzz.

 ### Latest Update
-    Version 1.4.5
+    Version 1.4.6
-    * Fixed borked AnimalAI
+    * Modified Tamelist for Ashlands creatures
-    * Fixed error with config creation
+    * Fixed bug with previously tamed creature noises
-    * Fixed error with attacks with no dropPrefab
+    * Fixed bosses that are tamed not removing the boss effects

 ## DNA
 * All tameable creates can now have random colour and traits.